Movies about depression are relatable to such a large audience because it impacts so many people.

-Depression presents itself in different ways in different people – no two experiences will be the same.
+Depression presents itself in different ways for different people, and no two experiences will be the same.
 Yet, there are some similarities and common symptoms that can be shared.
-These shared experiences can help relieve some of those isolating feelings.
+These shared experiences may help relieve some of those isolating feelings.

-There are several common symptoms of depression, including feelings of worthlessness, loss of interest, change in weight, thoughts of death, and sleep disturbances.
+There are several common symptoms of depression, including feelings of worthlessness, loss of interest in things once enjoyed, and sleep disturbances.
 There are many movies about depression that do a phenomenal way of portraying these symptoms.

 13 Movies About Depression

-Jennifer Anniston plays Claire, a mother battling depression after the death of her son.
+Jennifer Anniston plays Claire, a mother battling depression after the death of her son in Cake.
 This film presents the complexities of depression.
 It is apparent in the film that there is a resistance on Claire’s part to get better.
 She believes that if she gets better, she will forget her son; to move on means to let go.

 2. Little Miss Sunshine

 The entire family takes a cross-country trip so Olive can compete in a beauty pageant.
 Despite their own struggles, the family comes together to help Olive achieve her dream.

 3. A Wonderful Life

 Through these visions, he is able to see his life in a new way and how he has helped so many people.
 With that, he returns to his original life with a newfound sense of appreciation.
 Although it isn’t a realistic approach to dealing with depression, it is a heartwarming tale.

 4. Silver Linings Playbook

 Back in his hometown, he meets Tiffany (Jennifer Lawrence), who has her own struggles with mental health.
 The two share their stories and struggles, which turns their friendship into a romantic relationship.
 This movie has a positive, happy outcome and shows that mental illness doesn’t define a person or consume their lives – they still found love and happiness.

 5. World’s Greatest Dad

 One day Robin finds his son in his room dead from an autoerotic asphyxiation accident.
 To avoid embarrassment, Lance makes it look like a suicide and fakes a suicide note.
 After releasing the note, his son is regarded as a poet who was severely depressed.

 6. The Royal Tenenbaums

 The father, played by Gene Hackman, claims to have stomach cancer in order to get his family back together.
 The three children played by Ben Stiller, Gwyneth Paltrow, and Luke Wilson join together in the depressive comedy.

 7. Garden State

 As a child, Andrew was frustrated by his mother’s perpetual depression and pushed her, causing her to fall and injure her neck.
 Andrew becomes depressed and is prescribed medication by his psychiatrist father before moving away.
 He doesn’t return home until his mother’s funeral, a death caused by another accident caused due to her paralysis.

 8. It’s Kind of a Funny Story

 With a seemingly perfect life, Craig is a 15-year-old boy with depression.
 After contemplating suicide, he is registered at an adult psychiatric hospital.
 Craig struggles with the social, academic, and parental pressures of succeeding.
 At the hospital, Craig meets Bobby (Zach Galifianakis), who takes him under his wing.

 9. The Virgin Suicides

 There are many secrets within this family, and the parents are very overprotective and strict.
 The youngest sister attempts suicide at 13 years old.
 The isolation, seclusion, and desperation cast a dark shadow over these young girls’ lives, and the depression becomes stronger and more evident as the movie progresses.

-This is a sci-fi movie about depression.
+Melancholia is a sci-fi movie about depression.
 A planet called Melancholia is hurtling towards earth, and it is unknown if it will collide.
 Depression is evident in several characters, but primarily Justine, played by Kristen Dunst.

 The actress has said that she has experienced depressive episodes herself and has sought treatment.